Swans

 ART and Design

-The Swans will have their art lessons with Miss Gingel on a Friday afternoon.
+The Swans will have their art and design lessons with Miss Gingel on a Friday afternoon.

 GEOGRAPHY